outadoc/Kale/README.md

 # Kale
 Kotlin/JVM IRC message parsing, serialising and notifying.
 Provides useful abstractions with the intention of splitting message parsing and IRC state management.
 Useful for building bots, clients and servers.

 [Warren](https://github.com/WillowChat/Warren) is the state tracking counterpart.
-If you're interested in making something for IRC, you probably want it instead.
-Kale by itself does not track any IRC state.

 [Burrow](https://github.com/WillowChat/Burrow) is a new IRC v3.2 server daemon, which uses the parsing and serialising bits of Kale.